August Sander, portrait of Anton Räderscheidt, 1927

 Räderscheidt had a long career as a painter.
 Successful in the Weimar period, he became an official Degenerate artist in the Nazi period and left Germany, but he survived into old age with some renown.
 His paintings, which can be seen at www.raederscheidt.com, showed solitary figures in empty, alien streets, just like Sander’s photograph.

-Anton Räderscheidt, Man in front of a yellow house 1923 (destroyed during WWII)
+Anton Räderscheidt, Man in front of a yellow house 1923 (destroyed in WWII)